alec-loftus/Peptide_Folding_Classifier/README.md

                         confusion matrix path (stores confusion matrix for basic evaluation)

 results stored in results folder and model object in models folder

+The raw datasets provided can be found in the 'data' folder.
+These datasets were the input files for generating the training and testing models in the 'data.py' file.
+Replication of the experiment should be done using the files produced, which are the .csv files in the 'output' folder.